Skip to content

 We know — because we’ve been there.
 Our founders are CES survivors whose lives were changed forever by delays that shouldn’t have happened.
 Hours matter.
 Awareness matters.

-Cauda Equina Support & Advocacy UK exists to make sure no patient, family or clinician misses the signs.
-We campaign for earlier diagnosis, support those navigating life after CES, and build a community where nobody has to face this alone.
+Cauda Equina Support & Advocacy UK exists to make sure no patient, family or clinician misses the signs — and that nobody has to face this alone.

 How we help